mikanbako/sphinx-gradle-plugin/README.md

 [sphinx-autobuild](https://pypi.python.org/pypi/sphinx-autobuild) must be
 installed to run autobuild tasks.

+Default assumes that builder is "html" and build directory is "_build".

 # Configuration

 This plugin allows you to configure custom options for Sphinx and